skbadhe/American-Express-Credit-Card-Default-Prediction-in-R/README.md

 **Dataset**

 The dataset used in this project is sourced from Kaggle, link to the full dataset is [here](https://www.kaggle.com/competitions/amex-default-prediction/data).
-You can find the dataset here under /Data which is a subset of this dataset.

 **Usage**